Top Trends for Fashion Retailers to Watch Out for in 2018

 So what should we expect for 2018?
 Well, a bit more of the same trends from last year… and some new tendencies, too.

-Here are a few of the most talked-about trends happening in fashion, and some advice on building and upgrading your loyalty program to keep your brand on your target customer’s mind and maximize sales potential:
+Here are a few of the most talked-about fashion industry trends for 2018, and some advice on building and upgrading your loyalty program to keep your brand on your target customer’s mind and maximize sales potential:

 The rise of private labels… and Amazon